praneethtota/Adaptive-Utility-Agent/whitepaper_v05.md

 correlate more strongly with correctness as cycles accumulate, consistent with the claim that calibration sharpens U as a signal.

+[Figure: Figure A.5 — Calibration plot: mean fraction correct per U decile, agent (left) and baseline (right).
+A perfectly calibrated system would lie on the diagonal.
+Both arms track the diagonal reasonably closely; the agent arm is tighter in the lower-U region, where contradiction penalties correctly suppress confidence.]

+[Figure: Figure A.6 — Violin plot of utility distribution, split by correctness label.
+In both arms, correct outputs have meaningfully higher U (higher median, tighter distribution).
+The agent arm shows a slightly cleaner separation, consistent with the Brier score improvement.]

 ---

 ### A.6 Error Suppression by Type

+[Figure: Figure A.7 — Repeated error rate per cycle, broken down by error type (agent arm only).
+The nested_loop_lie type starts high and suppresses most quickly by cycle 3, consistent with its high AST-detectability. wrong_assert errors are harder to suppress because the assert statement structure varies across problems, making cross-session matching less reliable.]

 The `nested_loop_lie` error (nested-loop code claiming O(n)) is the most frequently injected type (35% weight) and is detected via the AST nesting count in the contradiction detector.